Dunton, Bedfordshire: Sport

-There is a playing field and sports pavilion maintained by the Dunton Recreation Association charity.
+A playing field and sports pavilion is maintained by the Dunton Recreation Association charity.

 Dunton Football club was formed in the early 1900s.
 The club joined the Biggleswade & District League in 1919 and the Bedford & District League for the 1952–53 season.
 In the 1968–68 season they were Bedford & District Jubilee Cup winners.
 1973–74 saw the club win the Bedford & District Aubrey Tingey Memorial Cup.
 In 1974–75 they were Bedford & District League Division 2 champions and in 1974–75, 1975–76 and 2002–03 S.A.
 Butcher Cup winners.
 Perhaps their greatest achievement was becoming 1993–94 Bedford & District Premier League champions.

-The club folded at the end of the 2004–05 season but reformed for the 2007–2008 season.
+The club folded at the end of the 2004–05 season but reformed for the 2007–08 season.
 They played in the Bedfordshire Football League Division 1 and then the Premier Division until 2011–12 when the club finished 2nd from bottom and disappeared.